Dani-AX1423/Java-Project---MinLang/README.md

 # MiniLang Project

 - MinLang is a mini Project Inspired by me during my Journey through learning the basics of Java Programming Language.
-- It is a user-define programming made using Java which has the general concepts and structure as normal Programming language but it ends with OOPS as its final destination.
+- It is a user-defined programming made using Java which has the general concepts and structure as normal Programming language but it ends with OOPS as its final destination.

 										========================================================
 										========================================================